-What do you on the fourth Thursday of November?
+What do you do on the fourth Thursday of November?
 Most people in the United States celebrate Thanksgiving.
 Thanksgiving is a national holiday.
 On this day, most people do not go to work.
 They travel by plane, train, bus, or car to be together with family and friends.
 They gather to give thanks and share in great food and fun.

 Thanksgiving morning is a fun time for children.
 Many large cities throughout the United States host wonderful parades.
 New York City’s “Macy’s Day Parade” is one of the best known.
 Turn on your television Thanksgiving morning, and you can see a parade on almost every station!